zingale/computational_astrophysics/content/homework/homework4.md

    * Compute the convolution of $f^\mathrm{(noisy)}(x)$ and $q(x)$
-     in Fourier space and transform back to real space, and plot the {\em de-noised} function together with the original signal from the `signal.txt` (i.e., $f^\mathrm{(orig)}(x)$).
+     in Fourier space and transform back to real space, and plot the _de-noised_ function together with the original signal from the `signal.txt` (i.e., $f^\mathrm{(orig)}(x)$).

-   * Experiment with the tunable parameters in the kernels ($L$ or $\sigma$) to see how clean you can get the noisy data and comment on what you see.
+   * Experiment with the tunable parameter, $\sigma$, to see how clean you can get the noisy data and comment on what you see.

   This process is used a lot in image processing both to remove noise and to compensate for the behavior of cameras to sharpen images.
+In image processing programs, this is what is done in the _Gaussian blur_ transform.